Efficient NLP Model Finetuning via Multistage Data Filtering: Our Method

-Although more design choices will be discussed in \nameref{sec:discussion}, we want to provide a brief explanation of using a meta predictor.
-First of all, the motivation is to further reduce the computational cost if we have any clue that the language model should be familiar with the examples in a mini batch.
-For the feasibility of using an Naive Bayes classifier as the meta predictor, since lexical information is an essential component of semantic information in texts, we expect it to make a reasonable guess about the loss magnitude by just looking at the words.
+In a nutshell, the meta predictor further saves the computational cost if it deems that the target language model is likely familiar with the examples in a mini batch.
+For this purpose, it is sufficient for the predictor to run Naive Bayes classification on the input words because lexical information is an essential component of a text's semantic information.
+The following section on~\autoref{sec:discussion} will present more design choices.

-\paragraph{Stage 2: filtering training data with meta predictor} Once the meta predictor shows adequate performance (as validated by loss-based selection on new data), the algorithm will rely on it to do a preliminary screening on each mini batch.
-On data that the predictor believes worth training (i.e. not filtered), the algorithm will run the forward pass and further use the loss threshold to decide if a backward pass is needed.
-In other words, stage 2 applies filtering to both the forward pass and the backward pass for high efficiency.
+\paragraph{Stage 2: filtering data with the meta predictor} Once the meta predictor shows adequate performance, the algorithm queries it for screening each mini-batch.
+On a mini-batch that the predictor deems worth training, the algorithm runs a forward pass and uses the resultant loss to decide if a backward pass is needed.
+Hence, stage 2 can skips both forward and backward passes for high efficiency.

-Usually, the algorithm will reach stage 2 within the early part of the first epoch, as demonstrated in the experiments.
-When the algorithm needs to run multiple epochs, it will stay in stage 2 in the following epochs.
+With our design, the training process reaches stage 2 soon after the first epoch starts, as we will demonstrate in the evaluation.
+In case the training spans more than one epoch, the process remains in stage 2 in subsequent epochs.